Probing the limits of optical cycling in a predissociative diatomic molecule: Controlled Dissociation Pathway

 \section{Controlled Dissociation Pathway}

-The predissociation mechanism underlined in the previous sections is a detrimental process.
-A molecule in an excited vibrational state will spontaneously and non-radiatively decay into constituent atoms and the molecular binding energy will be released in the form of kinetic energy of fragments.
-In order to have any hope of retrapping the dissociated hydrogen fragment, the maximum kinetic energy of the atom must be below typical optical trap depths.
-A magic wavelength trap for hydrogen atoms at 513~nm has a depth of 1.19~kHz per 10~kW/cm$^2$ \cite{Kawasaki_2015_magic_hydrogen_trap}.
-A reasonable dipole trap at this wavelength would correspond to at most an intensity of $\sim$100~kW/cm$^2$, implying that a maximum trap depth of only $\sim0.5~\mu$K is practical.
-However, even the binding energy of lowest bound state \B$(v'=0)$ corresponds to a temperature of $\sim$1000~K. Hence our ability to trap dissociated fragment relies on the ability to dissociate as close to the threshold as possible \cite{Lane_UltrcoldHydrogen_2015} via a stimulated 2-photon pathway.
+{As mentioned in Sec. \ref{sec:Intro}, an enticing application of ultracold CaH and other molecules is controlled dissociation into fragments that are not directly laser-coolable, such as H.} In order to {trap the resulting H atoms,} the{ir} maximum kinetic energy must be below typical optical trap depths.
+A magic-wavelength trap for H atoms at 513~nm has a depth of 1.2~kHz per 10~kW/cm$^2$ \cite{Kawasaki_2015_magic_hydrogen_trap}. {A practical dipole trap with an intensity of at most} $\sim$100~kW/cm$^2$ {would result in} a maximum trap depth of only $\sim0.5~\mu$K. {Since} the binding energy of \B$(v'=0)$ corresponds to a temperature of $\sim1,000$~K, {the trapping of the} fragments relies on the ability to dissociate the molecules as closely {as possible} to the threshold \cite{Lane_UltrcoldHydrogen_2015}{, such as} via a stimulated two-photon {process \cite{ZelevinskyMcGuyerNJP15_Sr2Spectroscopy,McDonald_2016_photodissociation}.}

-Stimulated Raman adiabatic passage (STIRAP) is a technique that has been successfully employed to generate ground state bialkali molecules starting from a weakly bound state \cite{Vitanov_2017_STIRAP,Moses_2017_polar_molecules}.
-Although STIRAP has been predominantly demonstrated for adiabatic population transfers from weakly bound to deeply bound molecular states, the mechanism can be extended to unbound states part of a continuum \cite{Vardi_99_STIRAP,Rangelov_2007_STIRAP}.
+Stimulated Raman adiabatic passage (STIRAP) is a technique that has been successfully employed to generate ground-state bialkali molecules starting from a weakly bound state \cite{Vitanov_2017_STIRAP,Moses_2017_polar_molecules}.
+Although STIRAP has been predominantly demonstrated for adiabatic population transfers from weakly bound to deeply bound molecular states, the mechanism can be extended to unbound {continuum} states \cite{Vardi_99_STIRAP,Rangelov_2007_STIRAP}.
 A prerequisite for efficient transfer is the identification of an intermediate state that strongly couples to both initial and final states.
 Additionally, a desirable intermediate state would be connected via readily accessible laser wavelengths to the initial and final states.